MercuryTechnologies/hs-temporal-cookbook/temporal101/README.md

 ### A note on exercise format

 These exercises are structured slightly differently from the exercises in the official courses.
-They're meant to mirror the one-file-per-example structure of the examples in `hello/`, and they follow the pattern of structuring input with a type (rather than, say, a string) which Mercury uses as a best practice.
+They follow the pattern of structuring input with a type (rather than, say, a string) which Mercury uses as a best practice.

 ## Exercise 1: Build a simple worker and workflow

 ### Part A: Review the workflow and worker logic

-Inspect `Exercise1.hs` and find the definition of `sayHelloWorkflow`.
+Inspect `SayHello.hs` and find the definition of `sayHelloWorkflow`.
 Review its type signature.
-Next, review the `main` function and its pattern for creating and tearing down a worker.
+Next, review the `main` function in `Exercise1.hs` and its pattern for creating and tearing down a worker.

 ### Part B: Change the task queue name for the worker